-Preparation of Financial Statements
+Preparation of Financial Statement

-In prior years, the auditor was considered the compensating control for preparation of the Authority's financial statements, including footnotes.
-However, professional standards do not allow the auditor to be a compensating internal control for the Authority.
-The new standard states the client must be able to accept responsibility and be able to identify a material misstatement when handed the financial statements, including footnotes.
+Accounting standards states the client must be able to accept responsibility and be able to identify a material misstatement when reviewing the financial statement, including footnotes and supplemental information.
 This would also include knowing if a required footnote disclosure was missing or not correctly stated.
-Presently, the Authority staff does not have the ability to process and prepare the required financial statements, including footnotes.
-While we recognize that this condition is not unusual for a authority your size, it is important that you be aware of this condition for financial reporting purposes.
+Presently, the Authority staff does not have the ability to process and prepare the required financial statement, including footnotes.
+The potential effects of this material weakness could be unrecognized errors on the financial statement.
+While we recognize that this condition is not unusual for an authority your size, it is important that you be aware of this condition for financial reporting purposes.
 Management and the Board should continually be aware of the financial reporting of the Authority and changes in reporting requirements.